donohoe/content/posts/setup-gmail-with-dreamhost-email.md

    * Enter a password (Use this whenever I mention *password*)
    * Do not provide a "catch-all" email address etc.
 3. Click the "*Create Address*" button
-4. Find you '*Mail Cluster*' name and make a note for later.
+4. Find your "*Mail Cluster*" name and make a note for later.
   * It will be **one** of these:
     * *sub3.mail.dreamhost.com*
     * *sub4.mail.dreamhost.com*